Golden Knights eliminate Blackhawks with 4-3 win in Game 5 - WHIZ News

-Vegas, the top-seed in the Western Conference, became the first team in the Stanley Cup playoffs to advance to the conference semifinals.
+Vegas became the first team in the playoffs to advance to the conference semifinals.
 The Golden Knights will face the lowest remaining seed in the next round.

+“We were glad to get it over with tonight because they weren’t going away quietly,” Vegas coach Peter DeBoer said.
+“They made us earn it.
+It was a hard fought hockey game.
+We got in that hole early and I just like how we’ve responded to adversity when it’s appeared during this playoff.”

 Max Pacioretty scored in the closing seconds of the first period and Mark Stone scored less than a minute into the second as the Golden Knights quickly erased Chicago’s early 2-0 advantage.
 Alec Martinez scored on a power play midway through the second period after Patrick Kane had given Chicago a 3-2 lead.